josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 }
 ```

-This section is the instruction to actually extract the LaTeX package file from the dtx.
+This section is the instruction to actually extract the LaTeX package file from the `.dtx`.
 Each file to be extracted needs a line saying how to create it, so if there is a class to extract there would be a line for that, and so on.
 The `\usedir` instruction can be used to tell DocStrip how to lay files out: it is best to include it as some people use this.
 Normally, it will just specify `tex/latex/_&lt;package&gt;_`, but might change if there are lots of files to lay out in a structured way.
 For example, cfg files are often put in `tex/latex/_&lt;package&gt;_/config`.

 ```latex
 %&lt;/install&gt;
 %&lt;install&gt;\endbatchfile
 ```

-That ends what will get extracted into the ins file, so the install guard is closed.
-The second line is needed as the ins file needs to include `\endbatchfile` (for DocStrip), but we don't want the same effect when the dtx is doing the extracting.
+That ends what will get extracted into the `.ins` file, so the install guard is closed.
+The second line is needed as the `.ins` file needs to include `\endbatchfile` (for DocStrip), but we don't want the same effect when the `.dtx` is doing the extracting.

 ```latex
 %&lt;*internal&gt;